cmirza/birthday-whisperer-frontend/README.md

 - Created login component

 #### April 19, 2023
-- Handling login and registration to backend
+- Added handling for login and registration to backend

+#### April 22, 2023
+- Added handling for retrieval, editing and deletion of contacts